lrotermund/blog/content/posts/mastering-microservices.md

 #### Independent systems due to micro front-ends

+We have now learned that teams are being formed around bounded contexts.
+But how are these teams structured?
+Do we now split up our existing software engineering department and raise digital walls between our colleagues?

+##### Cross-functional teams

+No, of course we won't do that.
+These teams do not even consist of software engineers at their core.
+It's about a wide range of skills, covering all the essential areas from software development, data analysis and evaluation, UI and UX specialists, product owner, to DevOps – in short, it's about cross-functional teams.

+As I write this, I can well imagine a large part of the readers now wondering what kind of organizational overhead this will create in the end, and that it will never work in this manner.
+And you are not completely wrong.
+Of course, this is not a form of organization for a startup with four employees that is barely able to pay these few salaries and prays that the next release will not bring any major bugs that threaten the loss of customers.

+This form of organization is aimed at companies with enough staff and their aim is to get the maximum out of a bounded context, what ultimately leads us to another related goal.

+##### End-To-End responsibility

+Another effect, as well as an initial goal of these cross-functional teams, is the
+{{< abbr "E2E" "End-To-End" >}} responsibility for their bounded context.
+By concentrating knowledge and building competence around a bounded context, domain-related questions and processes can be quickly and easily clarified and implemented.

+If these responsibilities and affiliations do not exist, no one is responsible in these matters, no one who takes care of the process or the correct implementation of specialties.
+The attention then lies as often on the whole and not in detail.

+##### Enabling & empowerment with self-contained systems

+The best way to succeed is to empower and liberate your employees and teams.
+Work in constricted, strict and inflexible environments leads to poor results.
+Teams evolve into technology and decision followers instead of exploring and driving them freely.

+As the competence and responsibility is concentrated in the hands of the cross-functional teams, they can act independently.
+From planning to implementation to release, at no point does the team have to wait for decisions, approvals, or outputs from other teams.

 #### Advantages of micro front-ends

+By decoupling the teams in bounded-context centered, cross-functional teams, a number of advantages arise for the company, as well as for the employees.

+1. better time to market

+Empowered, small teams that are based on a bounded context, self-contained, decoupled and free from other teams, implement the processes and features of a domain significantly faster than teams that need to constantly switch between multiple domains/ bounded contexts.

+2. efficiency

+Due to the low team size, there are short, direct communication channels with a low need for coordination and clear responsibilities.
+A team with a size of 6-8 people communicates and works significantly more effectively on jointly defined goals than a team of 24-30 people.

+3. specialized teams

+Bundling competencies and goals in cross-functional, specialized teams reduces the coordination effort enormously.
+Only the avoidance of dozens of coordination meetings between teams such as development, specialist department and IT operation saves project and development time.

 #### Disadvantages of micro front-ends

+Of course, micro front-ends not only bring advantages.
+Let's first take a look at the most obvious disadvantage.

+1. complex & expensive

+Not every company can afford to build cross-functional teams exclusively around bounded contexts.
+As a domain is not only composed of a single bounded context, a not inconsiderable part of the personnel must be used to form these teams.
+Small companies can hardly afford the advantages, including cross-functional teams.

+2. technology anarchy (antipattern)

+The freedoms that the teams have for the development of their micro front-ends can quickly lead to technological anarchy where the first team uses Vue 3, the next team build its frontend with jQuery and the last team's micro front-end is based on React.

+Should it ever come to that point, which would not be a problem for the functionality, but just for reasons of interchangeability of employees, the teams should agree on a technology-stack here and, if necessary, provide a starter kit for a micro front-end.

 ### How to use micro front-ends

+Enough with the pros and cons, let's look at what is important for the integration and implementation of micro front-ends.
+We start with the responsibilities around integration.

+#### Page ownership

+As already broached, each page of our application has an owner.
+This ownership is assigned to teams within the domain along the user journey.
+Let's go back to our e-commerce application for an example.

+##### Team Inspire

+The potential buyer searches in the search engine of his choice for a garment from which he snapped in a conversation that is currently sold out everywhere.

+Among the first search results, he unconsciously clicks on one of the ads, as he finds the image which is also displayed there unusually appealing.
+The ad directs him to a hip website, the content of which is only about the garment he was just looking for.

+Another potential customer comes to our e-commerce application and is inspired by the trends and ads on the home page.
+From time to time, the user leaves the home page in order to find out about the offers of a certain category of clothing.

+Team Inspire's mission is to attract visitors, inspire and impress them, and ultimately turn them into buyers.
+Their responsibilities include, but are not limited to:

+- landing pages
+- home page
+- listing pages
+- wishlist page

+##### Team Decide

+There it is finally!
+Just the garment that the inspired visitor still lacks for the colder, windy autumn days!

+Arriving at the detail page of the article, the visitor now finds beautifully staged model photos in a golden yellow autumn forest with an orange sun that disappears in the background between the trees.

+The visitor dreamily imagines him or herself walking through the autumnal city park in the new garment and does not even need the charmingly written description to make a decision.
+The article goes into the basket!

+Getting inspired visitors to make a decision is very difficult in today's world full of abundance and offers on every corner.
+That is the sole task of Team Decide.
+It requires an enormous effort to keep neat, convincing and in the context of the time suitable images and texts for all products to simplify the way to the decision for every undecided person in the end.

+So, the only responsibility of the team is the site:

+- detail

+##### Team Checkout

+Clearly structured and without distraction, the journey of the convinced visitor leads via the basket to the final checkout.

+The payment method of previous orders is already selected, great!
+Oh, but what is this?
+The visitor stumbles upon an unmissable banner in the middle of the listing of all items in his basket.
+If he or she orders in the next few minutes, he or she will receive a loyalty discount of 20% and an additional autumn surprise?

+Without hesitating any longer, the order is placed!
+On the confirmation page the website thanks the buyer for the purchase and offers another voucher for the next visit in exchange for a short feedback on today's purchase.

+To pick up the visitor, not to dissuade him from buying, but to encourage him if possible, if necessary under slight time pressure, and to let him go with a good feeling after the purchase, so that he turns into a repeat buyer, these are the responsibilities of Team Checkout.

+It is precisely the conversion of buyers into potential repeat buyers that is the focus of the overwhelming majority of orders.
+This is due to the high customer acquisition costs through advertisements.
+Usually, a customer only becomes profitable once he or she makes a repeat purchase.

+The following areas of responsibility of Team Checkout can be derived from this:

+- basket page
+- payment page
+- confirmation page

+#### Fragment/ feature responsibilities

+#### Techniques & challenges for micro front-end integration

+##### Micro front-end composition

+###### Composition techniques

+###### Server-side composition

+###### Client-side composition

+##### Routing & page transitions

 ### Tips and tricks for using micro front-ends